syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/Getting-Started.md

 ## Adding control via designer

+To add control through designer, follow the given steps:

-The TabControlAdv control can be added to the application by dragging it from the toolbox and dropping it in a designer view.
+**Step 1:** The TabControlAdv control can be added to the application by dragging it from the toolbox and dropping it in a designer view.
 The following required assembly references will be added automatically:

    * Syncfusion.Grid.Base.dll
    * Syncfusion.Grid.Windows.dll